cheshire-cat-ai/docs/mkdocs/administrators/architecture.md

 ## Qdrant Cloud or Self Hosting
 **Qdrant** provides to 2 paths:

-1. Host yourself by using docker, here an example using docker-compose:
+1. Self-host Qdrant by using docker, follows an example docker-compose:
    ```yml
    version: '3.7'